2029 Special Olympics World Winter Games

-The 2029 Special Olympics World Winter Games or XIII Special Olympics World Winter Games and commonly known as Switzerland 2029, is a planned international multi-sport event.
+The 2029 Special Olympics World Winter Games (Special Olympics Weltwinterspiele 2029) or XIII Special Olympics World Winter Games and commonly known as Switzerland 2029, is a planned international multi-sport event.
 It will be the 13th Special Olympics International Winter Games.
 They are scheduled to be held from 10 to 17 March 2029 in the cantons of Graubünden and Zurich, Switzerland.
 The sporting part will be held entirely in the canton of Graubünden, and the opening ceremony is scheduled to take place in Zurich.